Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Conceptual Multilevel Framework

 \section{Conceptual Multilevel Framework}

 Here, we present a conceptual framework inspired by \citet{vilasposition} and \citet{he2024multilevel} for our problem, \textbf{image classification via concept decomposition}.
-Here, we address the computational (Sec.~\ref{subsec:computational}) and algorithmic (Sec.~\ref{subsec:algorithmic}) levels, which define the underlying problems and outline the method to solve them.
-These foundational levels set the stage for the practical implementation, which will be detailed in Sec.~\ref{sec:impl}.
+We address the computational (Sec.~\ref{subsec:computational}) and algorithmic (Sec.~\ref{subsec:algorithmic}) levels, which define the underlying problems and outline the method to solve them.
+These foundational levels set the stage for the practical implementation, detailed in Sec.~\ref{sec:impl}.